-A: If Insiders are able to use their knowledge of confidential information to their financial advantage, other investors would not have confidence in the fairness and integrity of the market.
+A: If Insiders are able to use their knowledge confidential of information to their financial advantage in the public markets, other investors would not have confidence in the fairness and integrity of the market.
 This ensures that there is an even playing field by requiring those who are aware of material nonpublic information to refrain from trading.